Mobile App Security

 Prevention

-Ensure proper encryption of data using encryption keys, TLS, and encryption of data at rest. and secure storage mechanisms.
+Ensure proper data encryption using encryption keys, TLS, data encryption at rest, and secure storage mechanisms.
 Avoid storing data on devices.

 Impact